10 Must-Shop Places in Bangkok

 Talad Rot Fai Ratchada is the smaller version of Talad Rot Fai Srinakarin.

 Although it is smaller, the good part is its location.
 It’s nearer to the city and is accessible via MRT (Thailand Cultural Center).
 They are located just behind Esplanade Shopping Mall.
-Talad Rot Fai Ratchada opens from Tuesdays to Sundays, which means an additional 2 days as compared to Srinakarin branch.
+Talad Rot Fai Ratchada opens daily now.
 If you are lazy to travel far and have a tight schedule, this is a good option to visit.

 Where > Talad Rot Fai Ratchada (MRT – Thailand Cultural Center)